 verb “catch”

-catch; he catches; past caught, part. caught; ger. catching
+infinitive catch; he catches; past tense caught; past part. caught; ger. catching

 The cat finally caught the mouse after chasing it around the house all morning.